omnetpp/omnetpp.org/download-items/omnetpp/omnetpp-422.md

 ---

 This is the second maintenance release of version 4.2 of the OMNeT++ platform.
 See the bugtracker for fixed bugs.
-Please check the Visual ChangeLog and the list of all changes since 4.1 (click 'more').
-Detailed installation
+Click More to see the Visual ChangeLog and the list of all changes since 4.1.
-instructions: Install Guide (pdf).